 24. Tour behind the scenes at the Opera House

-25. Swim in a unique and special pool
+25. Swim in a harbourside pool

 26. Climb the wall